lyteword/chspurgeon-tod/volume-3/psalm-60.md

 **Verse 6.** *I will divide Shechem,* etc. Of *Shechem* and the *Valley of Succoth, or booths,* so called from Jacob's making *booths,* and *feeding his cattle* there.
 (See Ge 33:17-18.)
 By these are meant Samaria; and *David's dividing* or *meting* them out, is a phrase to express his *dominion* over them, in being part of the *regal* power to *distribute* his province into cities and regions, and place judges and magistrates over them.
 To these the addition of *Gilead* (which contained the whole region of *Bashan,* etc., on the *other side of Jordan* ), and then the mention of *Manasseh* and *Ephraim,* are designed, as by so many parts, to denote the kingdom of Israel, or the ten tribes; and their being *his,* and *the strength of his head,* notes him to be the *Lord* over them, and to make use of their strength in his wars, for the defending or enlarging his dominions.
 And then *Judah yqqwxm is my lawgiver;* as it refers to Jacob's prophecy of the *sceptre and lawgiver not departing from Judah,* denoting that to be the *royal* tribe; so by it is signified the *kingdom of Judah* (under which *Benjamin* is comprehended), that David is possessed of that also. *Henry Hammond.*

-**Verse 6.** *Succoth.* If the preceding views are correct, we may rest in the result, that the present Sâkût represents the name and site of the ancient Succoth...We passed obliquely along the northern slope of the same broad swell, where the ground was covered only by a thick crop of thistles.
+**Verse 6.** *Succoth.* If the preceding views are correct, we may rest in the result, that the present Sâkût represents the name and site of the ancient Succoth...
+We passed obliquely along the northern slope of the same broad swell, where the ground was covered only by a thick crop of thistles.
 On our right was a region of lower ground to which we gradually descended; full of grass, wild oats, and thistles, with an occasional thornbush.
 The soil was like that of an Ohio bottom.
 The grass, intermingled with tall daisies, and the wild oats reached to the horses backs; while the thistles sometimes overtopped the rider's heads.
 All was now dry; and in some places it was difficult to make our way through the exuberant growth.
 At last we came to the cause of this fertility, a fine brook winding along the bottom.
 We crossed it, and passed up again obliquely over another like swell, covered as before only with thistles.
 Here was an ancient oil vat, very large and of a single stone; it was evidently brought hither, and indicates the former growth of the olive in these parts.
 We struck the same stream again at its source, called Ain el Beida, a large and fine fountain, surrounded with gardens of cucumbers, and watering an extensive tract.
 We were here on the edge of the higher portion of the Ghôr, where low ridges and swells project out from the foot of the western mountains, and form a rolling plain or plateau, which is well watered, arable and very extensively cultivated for wheat.
 The tract further east, which we had now crossed, may be said to extend to the high bank of the lower Jordan valley.
 It is less elevated, is more generally level, though crossed by low swells between the water courses, and has little tillage.
 The inhabitants of Tûbâs are divided into three hostile parties; and they carry their divisions into their agriculture in the Ghôr.
 One party sows at Ain el Beida, where we now were; another around Ain Makhûz, more in the north; and the third at Ridghah, Sâkût, and further south.
 The people of Teyâsîr also sow on the south of Mâlih; the water of which is used for irrigation.
 The whole tract north of Wady Mâlih was said to be farmed from the government by one of the Sheiks of the Jenâr family, who live at Jeba and in its neighbourhood.
 By him it is again let to the different villages. *Robinson's "Biblical Researches in Palestine."*

 **Verses 6-7.** The chief and principal places where the seditious party had their residence and abode, were those which the psalmist mentions in the sixth and seventh verses, namely, *Shechem,* a city in the tribe of Ephraim; *Succoth,* a city in the tribe of Gad; *Gilead* and *Manasseh,* the utmost borders of the land of Canaan beyond Jordan.
 These were some of the chief places, which sided with Ishbosheth whilst he lived, as you may see, 2 Samuel 2; and, as it seemeth, they still cleaved to the house of Saul after he was dead, not acknowledging David for their king. *John Brinsley.*